IBM/red-hat-marketplace/workshop/modules/marketplace/trials/rhm-mongodb-trial.md

     Phase:            Reconciling
     Resources Not Ready:
 ```

+This script does the follwing:
+1. Create a configmap.
+2. Create a MongoDB OpsManager deployment.

 Wait for all the pods to come up.
 The describe command should finally show the status as running.
 ```